-Charlie is a saint.
-He craves chocolate, but gets only cabbage soup – and doesn’t grumble about it.
-He won’t take extra rations from his mother even when he’s slowly starving and, when he stumbles across some money in the street, he indulges himself very carefully, with one eye on the needs of his family.
+Charlie is saintly.
+He craves chocolate but gets only cabbage soup – and doesn’t grumble about it.
+He won’t take extra rations even when he’s starving.
+And when he finds some money in the street he wants to share it with his family.

 Charlie is gentle and loving and almost without hope.
-Just like his grandparents, we want him to find a ticket against all the odds.
-As it turns out, we don’t need to worry – because Charlie was always going to win a golden ticket – and the factory.
+Just like his grandparents, we want him to find a ticket.
+As it turns out, we don’t need to worry – because Charlie was always going to win a golden ticket (and the factory).

-- Chapter 11 is titled “The Miracle” because, in it, Charlie finds a Golden Ticket tucked inside a bar of Whipple-Scrumptious Fudgemallow Delight.
-In fact, the real miracle takes place a chapter earlier, in which Charlie finds 50p buried in the snow: “Several people went hurrying past … None of them was searching for any money.”
-So the money is just there, waiting for Charlie to claim it – and that sounds pretty miraculous to me.
+- Chapter 11 is titled “The Miracle” because, in it, Charlie finds a Golden Ticket inside a bar of Whipple-Scrumptious Fudgemallow Delight.
+The real miracle takes place a chapter earlier, when he finds 50p buried in the snow: “Several people went hurrying past … None of them was searching for any money.”
+The money is just there, waiting for Charlie to claim it – and that sounds pretty miraculous to me.

-- The other children are established as rotten brats.
-They’re greedy and obnoxious, and – the final nail in the coffin – are rich enough as it is (and we know how hard the rich man will find it to get into heaven, i.e., Wonka’s factory).
-In searching for Golden Tickets, they get through thousands of chocolate bars between them.
+- The other children are rotten brats and rich enough as it is (and we know how hard the rich man will find it to get into heaven, i.e., Wonka’s factory).
+They get through thousands of chocolate bars looking for a golden ticket.
 Charlie does it in four.
-With those odds, clearly he’s on a roll.
+With those odds, he’s clearly special.

-- Each of the children reserve a reward commensurate with their ghastly behaviour.
-Skinny little Charlie is meek and gentle … and the meek shall inherit the Earth.
-At the end of the book, Charlie (and Mr Wonka and Grandpa Joe) are seen shooting up through the factory roof, heaven- and glory-bound.
+- Each child gets a reward commensurate with their ghastly behaviour.
+Skinny Charlie is meek and gentle … and the meek shall inherit the Earth.
+At the end of the book, Charlie (and Mr Wonka and Grandpa Joe) shoot through the factory roof, heaven- and glory-bound.